hashgraph/hedera-json-rpc-relay/tools/golang-example/README.md

 This Hedera Golang Example Project offers boilerplate code for testing and deploying smart contracts via golang ethereum.
 It can be configured to communicate with both community-hosted and local ([Hedera Local Node](https://github.com/hashgraph/hedera-local-node)) instances of the [Hedera JSON RPC Relay](https://github.com/hashgraph/hedera-json-rpc-relay).

+This project utilizes the ethereum/go-ethereum library to prepare the connection client.
+Please note that there are alternative libraries available for the Go language, such as ethrpc.

 ## Project Files and Folders

 - `/contracts` - This folder holds: